buzztroll/buzzipick/README.md

 organizes the pictures (scary right?... but so convenient!) does not work well if the file system is not always there.

 Further I hate that my pictures are organized in an incomprehensible way on the file system.
-There is no way to make sense of any of them without using Photos.
-I get it, but it sucks if I ever want to look at my pictures outside of the Apple empire.
+There is no obvious way to make sense of them from just the filesystem, so you pretty much have to only use Apple Photos and you will be stuck with it in perpetuity (the Apple way).

-I rsync my Photo album to a raspberry pi as a backup.
-It occured to me that I could serve these picture via a webserver from that raspberry pi and thus this repo got started.
+However, the good news is that Apple Photos uses sqlite as its database!
+Sqlite is amazing and easy and well standardized, thus to make sense of the photo layout all we have to do is reverse engineer the Apple Photos database layout.

-## Mechanics
+This repo has (will have) a few different programs in a couple of languages which do various things with the Apple Photo database.
+A couple of early examples are:

-Apple Photos uses sqlite as its database of photo metadata.
-This is a great choice as sqlite is amazing.
+1. Select a photo at random and serve it as a web page
-This also allows for easy lookups of pictures.
-This program opens that database and selects a photo from it at random.
-It then serves that photo and its metadata as a web page.
-Everytime a page request is made the server pics a new photo and serves it to the client.
+2. Select a photo at random and show it on the scren like a photo frame

-It uses python and flask.
-I hope to try it in a Rust as well.
+Look in the subdirectories for more information.